Journal Special Issues

 The post-2011 Middle East has witnessed an increasing politicization of religious authority across the Middle East and among almost all faith communities.
 Unfolding political and social developments, along with steadily shifting posture and functions of the state vis-à-vis the various religious communities has propelled religious leaders into the role of their communities’ political protectors as well as chief liaisons with state leaders and institutions.
 Particularly in times of instability and crisis for the community, or even during less chaotic periods of change and transition, the role of religious leaders becomes all the more instrumental in multiple ways.
 This special issue examines the nature, societal positions, and travails of the Middle East’s various religious communities in the aftermath of the 2011 Arab uprisings, focusing specifically on the role, composition, and functions of their leadership.

-Suzi Mirgani, guest ed., "Art and Cultural Production in the GCC," CIRS Special Issue of Journal of Arabian Studies 7, no. 1 (September 2017).
+To cite this publication: Suzi Mirgani, guest ed., "Art and Cultural Production in the GCC," CIRS Special Issue of Journal of Arabian Studies 7.S1 (September 2017).

 In an effort to explore the evolution of the art and cultural scene in the Gulf Cooperation Council (GCC) states, and to understand the complexities of these fields, the Center for International and Regional Studies (CIRS) at Georgetown University in Qatar undertook a two-year research initiative titled “Art and Cultural Production in the GCC.”
 Artists, cultural administrators, curators, critics, and academics were invited to Doha to attend two separate meetings in which they debated topics of relevance to the GCC’s cultural field.
 The research culminated in the publication of original studies in a special issue of the Journal of Arabian Studies (August 2017).
 This project builds on the available literature by contributing towards furthering knowledge on the prevailing issues around art and cultural production in the Gulf.